 The candidate should be informed that notes are being taken.
 Taking good notes is extremely important in conducting a structured interview.
 This note taking is known as the observation phase of the interview.
 Interviewers should not rely on memory for two reasons.
 First, what seems perfectly clear during an interview can quickly be forgotten or confused, especially after interviewing several candidates.
 Second, all employee selection decisions should be documented.
-When informing the candidate that the interviewer will be taking notes throughout the interview, validate in the candidate’s mind the reason for taking notes as being in the best interest of the candidate—you want to be sure to give full credit for all the knowledge, skills, and abilities demonstrated during the interview.
-Panel members should use the interviewer’s guide to record their notes during the interview.
+When informing the candidate that the interviewer will be taking notes throughout the interview, validate in the candidate’s mind the reason for taking notes as being in the best interest of the candidate — you want to be sure to give full credit for all the knowledge, skills, and abilities demonstrated during the interview.
 A new, clean interview guide should be used by each panel member for each candidate.
-Close the interview with an open-ended question such as: “Is there anything else you want us to know about you?” and “Do you have any questions for us?”
+Close the interview with an open-ended question, such as: “Is there anything else you want us to know about you?” and “Do you have any questions for us?”
 In closing the interview, explain the notification process again, even if you did it earlier.

 When one interview has concluded, raters should give themselves approximately ten minutes before beginning the next interview to review their individual ratings as a group and make sure that there is a general consensus on each question.
 For example, on a scale of 1 to 5, if one rater gave a 4, one a 3, and the other a 1 on the same question, this might indicate some rater bias or misunderstanding of the candidate’s comments.
 All raters should be no more than one point away from all other raters’ scores.
 For example, it would be acceptable to have two 3s and a 2 given on the same question.
 If raters find that there is not a general consensus on a question, they should discuss the reasons for their ratings and attempt to reach a consensus.